S0NM/Elinson/README.md

 # Hi There, I'm Elinson 👋

-# About me
-A Tech Geek & AI Enthusiast
+I'm a Tech Geek & AI Enthusiast

+- Please stop here...!
+- Have a cup of coffee ☕
+- ...and talk about technology 👨‍💻